 Can I put aluminum foil in my air fryer?

 The simple answer is yes.
 Standard tin foil can withstand temperatures up to 660 degrees Celsius ( or 1,220 degrees Fahrenheit).
 This means that it won’t melt or be compromised in any way by even the highest temperatures found in an air fryer.
-This means the physical properties of this type of kitchen foil make it suitable for air fryers as well as a conventional oven.
+This means the physical properties of this type of kitchen foil make it suitable for air fryers as well as for a conventional oven.
 Now your air fryer can be saved from those oily fries or that food that leaves a million crumbs behind 🙂

 Anything we need to watch out for?